Richino/social_app/README.md

     cd frontend
     npm run dev
     cd ../backend
-    npm start
+    npm run dev
     ```

 6. **Visit the app:**

    Open your web browser and go to `http://localhost:3000` to see the app in action.
-   username:
+   username: usertest@gmail.com
-   password:
+   password: usertest123

 ## Deployment